cypherpunk-academy/2064/en/024_2021_Night-raid.md

 <span style="font-variant:small-caps;">The bedroom of </span> Marlene's parents was on the first floor of the house.
 Both slept deeply when suddenly there was a loud crash on the ground floor, and a bright flash of lightning shone through the bedroom window.
-Marlene's parents were shocked.
+Marlene's parents were paralized.
-Voices roared in confusion.
+Voices roared, rumbles of breaking doors.
 Loud trampling in the stairwell, then after a short time a rumble again.
 They looked at each other.
 The clock showed four o'clock in the morning.